ist-dresden/composum-launch/RELEASING.md

    - run quickcheck (see below)
    - install a site e.g. cpm-site-composum with package manager,
      - mvn -P cpmLocalDefault,installPackage install
    - install a site e.g. by copying package to target/run/fileinstall

+### Release develop docker image

+- start the job https://github.com/ist-dresden/composum-launch/actions/workflows/dockerdeploy.yml on branch develop
+- test as in "Release project" below but with the snapshot version
+- set "develop" tag with bin/tagdockerhubdevelop_all.sh {version}

 ### Release project

 For releasing there are some Github actions https://github.com/ist-dresden/composum-launch/actions :